 The Project Site is located within the Central City North Community Plan area of the City of Los Angeles.
 The Community Plan area is generally bounded by Alameda Street and Macy Street/Sunset Boulevard on the west, Elysian Park on the north, the City of Vernon on the south, and the Los Angeles River on the east.
 The majority of the Central City North Community Plan area is developed with industrial and commercial land uses, including manufacturing and railroad-oriented properties.
-A mix of multiple-family residential development is located in the northwest portion of the Community Plan area.
+A mix of multiple-family residential development is located in the northwest portion of the Community Plan area, separated by the Chinatown district from the remainder of the Community Plan area.
 The Project Site is located within the Artists-in-Residence District (Arts District), which comprises a portion of the industrially zoned land in the central and southern portion of the Central City North Community Plan area.